tonyheadford/bstard/README.md

   end
 ```

-Use the symbol `:any` for event or state change callbacks that should by run when any event is triggered or after any state change.
+Use the symbol `:any` for event or state change callbacks that should run when any event is triggered or after any state change.

 ``` ruby
   machine = Bstard.define do |fsm|